mark-summerfield/debsearch/README.md

 # debsearch

-An tools and package for finding Debian packages.
+Tools and a library for finding Debian packages.

 There is a debsearch Go package, plus `debsearch` a command line tool, and `DebFind` a GUI application.

 Both `debsearch` and `DebFind` are run as an ordinary user and are very fast.
+They should prove useful to anyone who uses Debian or a Debian-derived Linux distribution such as Ubuntu.

 ![DebFind Screenshot](screenshot.png)